wave103x/rsschool-cv/cv.md

     }
 }
 ```
+# My working path
-6. I was working as a web-designer and Internet marketing specialist at a factory.
+I was working as a web-designer and Internet marketing specialist at a factory.
 My main job was to collaborate with web-agency's programmers and give them designs and technical tasks.
 During my work I experienced programming occupation and decided to change my job.

+# Education
-7. Bachelor of Mechanical Engineering, Ivanovo State Power University.
+Bachelor of Mechanical Engineering, Ivanovo State Power University.
 Business English Course at Ivanovo State University.
-8. Intermediate (B1).
-I completed Business English Course by Ivanovo State University at my previous job.